karol-dubas/MultithreadingCSharp/async_notes.md

 Debugging doesn't stop asynchronous operations.

+The `await` keyword:
-The `await` keyword guarantees that the code after it won't be executed until the asynchronous operation is completed and unwraps `Task<T>` result.
+  - Guarantees that the code after it won't be executed until the asynchronous operation is completed
+  - Unwraps `Task<T>` result

 Skipping the `await` async operation will execute it in the background (fire and forget).

 ```cs